foliant-docs/docs/src/config.md

 :    Slug is a string which will be used to name the output file or folder after build.
 For example, if slug is `myproj`, after building PDF with foliant, the output will be saved in `myproj.pdf`.
 If not defined — `title` will be used to generate filename.

 `src_dir` *(string)*
-:    Name of the directory with your project's Markdown source files.
-Normally you wouldn't want to set this option to something other than default.
+:    Name of the directory with your project’s Markdown source files.
+Normally you wouldn’t want to set this option to something other than default.
 Default: `src`.

 `tmp_dir` *(string)*
 :    Name of the directory where the intermediate files will be stored during preprocessor pipeline execution.
-Normally you wouldn't want to set this option to something other than default.
+Normally you wouldn’t want to set this option to something other than default.
 Default: `__folianttmp__`.

 ### `chapters`